nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

   - An unsigned 64-bit integer starting from zero could be used to tag 1.8446744 * 10<sup>19</sup> messages before wraping around.
 This is roughly equivalent to a sender transmitting 1 billion messages per second for 584 years.
 Definitely more than enough.
 Unfortunately this means 8 extra bytes of overhead per message from which the 4 most significant will always be 0 for the first 4 billion messages or so which is starting to look like a waste;
-  - There are relatively simple methods to compress low 64-bit integer values and mitigate the wasted space (i.e. varint) but eventhough they're not as expensive as arbitrarily large integers they're still considerably more expensive than using regular small integers;
+  - There are relatively simple methods to compress low 64-bit integer values and mitigate the wasted space (i.e. varint) but even though they're not as expensive as arbitrarily large integers they're still considerably more expensive than using regular small integers;

 *What's the minimum number of bytes required for a sequence number?*